sib-swiss/unix-first-steps-training/exercise_instructions.md

 * **Exercise material setup:** download the [exercises.zip](exercises.zip) archive file to your local computer and unzip it.
-This will unpack a directory named `exercises` with all data needed for the course exercises.
+This will unpack a directory named `exercises`, with all the data needed for the course exercises.

 * **Exercise solutions:** all exercises and Additional Tasks section have their